Miss Baker: Post-flight

 Owing to their successful return from space and safe recovery by the USS Kiowa (ATF-72) and their crew, Able and Baker appeared on the cover of Life magazine, June 15, 1959.

 In 1962, Pensacola caretakers held a marriage ceremony to wed Miss Baker to Big George.

 Miss Baker lived at the Naval Aerospace Medical Center in Pensacola, Florida until 1971.

 In 1971, Miss Baker moved to the U.S. Space & Rocket Center in Huntsville, Alabama, where she entertained museum visitors and drew 100–150 letters a day from schoolchildren.
 The 1977 birthday celebrations brought balloons, camera flashes, and the regular fare of cottage cheese for Miss Baker and Big George.

 Big George predeceased Miss Baker on January 8, 1979, and three months later, Norman, from the Yerkes National Primate Research Center, became her second mate in a ceremony presided over by Alabama District Court judge Dan McCoy.
 Miss Baker refused to wear her white wedding train for the event, tearing it off after a few seconds.

 In 1982, center director Ed Buckbee said, "Baker delights visitors every day with her energy and antics with her husband Norman."
 Her birthday was celebrated within a few weeks of the actual day, on the anniversary of her flight, May 28 each year.

-In celebration of the 25th anniversary of her spaceflight, Baker was treated to a rubber duck and, her favorite, strawberry gelatin with bananas, along with well-wishes from thousands of people.
+In celebration of the 25th anniversary of her spaceflight, Baker was treated to a rubber duck and her favorite food, strawberry gelatin with bananas, along with well-wishes from thousands of people.

 In 1984, Miss Baker died of kidney failure at a clinic at Auburn University after attaining the record for oldest living squirrel monkey.
 She is buried on the grounds at the U.S. Space & Rocket Center.
 Her tombstone routinely has one or more bananas on top.